TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/009 Add User View.md

 ```

 We specify the method to be called when the button is clicked with `@onclick="Create"`.
 We could also here provide a lambda expression instead of the method name.\
-THen the `disabled=` is a standard HTML attribute, which value must be "true" or "false".
+Then the `disabled=` is a standard HTML attribute, the value of which must be "true" or "false".
 Here we evaluate the state with `@(string.IsNullOrEmpty(username))`, the @ indicating razor-syntax to be avaluated when rendered.
 We check if the `username` has a value.
 If there is no value, it doesn't make sense to be able to click the button, so it will be disabled.